ncoghlan/misc/notes/python3/multicore_python.rst

 At this point, one of those requirements has to give.
 The developer has to
 either:

-* use a concurrency technique other than shared memory threading
+* use a parallel execution technique other than shared memory threading

+  The main alternative provided in the standard library for CPU bound applications is the multiprocessing module, which works well for workloads that consist of relatively small numbers of long running computational tasks, but results in excessive message passing overhead if the duration of individual operations is short

-* move parts of the application out into non-Python code (the path taken by the NumPy/SciPy community, all Cython users and many other people using Python as a glue language to bind disparate components together)
+* move parts of the application out into binary extension modules, including wrappers for existing third party libraries

+  This is the path taken by the NumPy/SciPy community, Cython users and many other people using Python as a glue language to bind disparate components together

-* use a Python implementation that doesn't rely on a GIL (while the main purpose of Jython and IronPython is to interoperate with other JVM and CLR components, they are also free threaded thanks to the cross-platform threading primitives provide by the underlying virtual machines)
+* use a Python implementation that doesn't rely on a GIL

+  While the main purpose of Jython and IronPython is to interoperate with other JVM and CLR components, they are also free threaded thanks to the cross-platform threading primitives provide by the underlying virtual machines.

-* use a language other than Python
+* use a language other than Python for the entire application

+  This is a popular approach for established systems where the problem domain is now well understood and the service's scope is stable.
+In these kinds of situations, efficiency-of-execution considerations start to weigh more heavily than ease-of-modification considerations in the choice of development language, which tends to count heavily against languages like Python that deliberately avoid doing any kind of inter-module consistency analysis at compile time.

+  This approach also works very well for applications that happen to fall entirely within the purview of more specialised languages, such as JavaScript for web service development, Go for network services and command line applications, and Julia for data analysis.

-Many Python developers find this annoying - they want to use threads *and* they want to use Python, but they have the CPython core developers in their way saying "Sorry, we don't support that style of programming".
+Many Python developers find this annoying - they want to use threads to take full advantage of multicore machines *and* they want to use Python, but they have the CPython and PyPy core developers in their way saying "Sorry, we don't recommend that style of programming".

 What alternative approaches are available?